Stichopus chloronotus: Biology

 Stichopus chloronotus is a detritivore and sifts through the sediment on the seabed with its tentacles and feeds on detritus and other organic matter including plant and animal remains, bacteria, protozoa, diatoms and faeces.
 In the process it swallows a lot of sand and plays an important part in churning up and aerating the seabed.

 Stichopus chloronotus can reproduce asexually by undergoing transverse fission, forming two new individuals which each regenerate the missing parts.
 It can also reproduce sexually.

 Status

 Stichopus chloronotus is gathered for human consumption across much of its range.
 Although not one of the most important species for this purpose, it resembles the much-favoured Japanese sea cucumber Apostichopus japonicus and is increasingly being caught in some areas as supplies of that species dwindle.
 This species has a widespread distribution and is common in many parts of its range so the IUCN lists it as being of "Least Concern".
+It is also known to occur in several protected areas, including the Dr. K.K.
+Mohammed Koya Sea Cucumber Conservation Reserve in Lakshadweep, India.